 Schedule for run like an appointment

-When life gets busy, a good way to make time for running is to schedule it like any other appointment in your diary.
+It can be hard to fit a run into a busy schedule.
+A good way to make time for running is to schedule it like any other appointment in your diary.

-A few years ago when I worked for my previous company, I was finding that people were putting meetings in my calendar between 4-6pm.
+A few years ago, I was finding that people were putting meetings in my calendar between 4-6pm.

-Although fine, it meant that I couldn’t leave on time some days to go for my evening run when I got home from work.
+Although this was fine at the time, it meant that I couldn’t leave on time some days to go for my evening run when I got home from work.

 So I ended up blocking 5-6pm out in my calendar so I could make time for my run.